MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/glint.md

 This report shows two main pieces of information:

 * The Glint score, which is how your organization responded, on average, to a particular question on the Glint survey.
 * The correlation, which is the relationship between the Glint score and a Viva Insights metric.
-Metrics provide productivity information about your organization's employees--for example, **Collaboration hours** or **Manager coaching hours 1:1**.
-Refer to [Viva Insights metrics and Glint survey categories](#viva-insights-metrics-and-glint-survey-categories) to see how we've mapped metrics and question categories.
+Metrics provide productivity information about your organization's employees—for example, **Collaboration hours** or **Manager coaching hours 1:1**.

 ### About correlations and relationships